Will Jawando: 2016 U.S. House of Representatives campaign

 In April 2015, Jawando announced his candidacy for the United States House of Representatives in Maryland's 8th congressional district, seeking to succeed Chris Van Hollen, who ran for U.S. Senate.
 During the primary, he received endorsements from members of the Congressional Hispanic Caucus and Congressional Black Caucus, including U.S. Representatives John Lewis and Elijah Cummings, former U.S. education secretary Arne Duncan, and former United States Environmental Protection Agency administrator Lisa P. Jackson.
 He also ran on a platform of increasing the minimum wage, protecting abortion rights, paid sick and family leave, campaign finance reform, and police accountability.

 In December 2015, The Washington Post reported that Jawando's campaign accepted donations from Martin Shkreli, who Jawando said he was introduced to by a friend in New York's financial sector.
 He promised to give away Shkreli's contributions to charity, however, campaign finance records show that Jawando's campaign had kept $22,900 in contributions from six other Turing Pharmaceuticals employees.

 Jawando was defeated in the Democratic primary by state senator Jamie Raskin on April 27, 2016, placing fifth with 4.6 percent of the vote.

 Montgomery County Council

 In September 2017, Jawando announced his candidacy for the Montgomery County Council at-large.
 During his campaign, he utilized the county's public financing program.
 Jawando won the 34-way Democratic primary and later the general election, and was sworn in on December 3, 2018, becoming the second Black lawmaker elected countywide in Montgomery County.
 He was subsequently re-elected in 2022.

 In November 2022, Jawando joined the transition team of Governor-elect Wes Moore.
 He was a delegate to the 2024 Democratic National Convention, pledged to Kamala Harris.

+In December 2024, Jawando was elected vice president of the Montgomery County Council.
+He opted not to seek the presidency in December 2025, opting instead to focus on his campaign for county executive in 2026.

 In December 2023, Jawando started his own political action committee, Will of the People PAC, to support progressive candidates.